Yaachaka/C_book_solutions/CProgrammingKNKing2ndEd.md

 ### 2.2.3 Statements

 A **Statement** is a command to be executed when the program runs.
-We'll explore statements later in the book, primarily in Chpater 5 and 6.
+We'll explore statements later in the book, primarily in Chapter 5 and 6.
 The `pun.c` program uses only two kinds of statements.
 One is the `return` statement; the other is the *function call*.
 Asking a function to perform its assigned task is known as *calling* the function.
 The `pun.c` program, for example, calls the `printf` function to display a string on the screen:

 ```C
 printf("To C, or not to C: that is the question. \n);